Forward-UIUC-2022S/henrik-tseng-educational-website-and-courses-finder-for-keyword/README.md

    - User comments, rankings, page view, share or reprint times, favorite perventage.
    - Release time, publisher

-## Detailed Implementation Steps
-1. By doing manual work on the Internet, try to figure how well is for each existing feature, then modify or delete or supplement them
-2. Complete basic implementation by combining crawler and many-if functions
-3. Learn about how to build up and train a classifier, then fix step 2 into it.

 # Issues and Future Work

 * The website filter function still needs some further improvement to smartly clear out the duplicate websites or similar websites that is truly not useful.